 To get to our space you enter the front door and go down half a flight of stairs to Suite B. The Creek is in the back.

-Portola Camp Zendo is a welcoming group of mostly Silicon Valley and San Francisco professionals, home makers, craftsmen and students, joined together to practice Zen.
+Portola Camp Zendo is a welcoming group of mostly Silicon Valley and San Francisco professionals, home makers, craftsmen and students who have joined together as a community to practice Zen.
 It is led by Jon Joseph, Roshi.

 Web Site: www.sanmateozen.org